Is Fitbit Premium worth the annual subscription?

 Fitbit Premium gives you more data, but Fitbit for free is better than before

 You can use the Fitbit app for free, but many of its core features encourage you to subscribe to Premium for exclusive features and improved versions of free tools.
-However, Google, which owns Fitbit, recently announced it would bring more Premium features to the free Fitbit app.
+However, Google, which owns Fitbit, started to bring more Premium features to the free Fitbit app a few years ago.
+Google Wallet also replaced the Pay app, providing more payment options from various banks.
+Does that mean Fitbit or Pixel Watch owners no longer need to subscribe to Premium?
+We'll help you decide.

 Your Fitbit tracker will deliver your activity and sleep data to the app as a baseline.
 You can also log your weight and nutrition there to receive Fitbit's "basic insights" about how you're performing and how to improve your health.

-The new feature is that the free Fitbit app gives you trends for 30- and 90-day health metrics for your breathing rate, skin temperature, blood oxygen saturation, resting heart rate, and heart rate variability.
+The free Fitbit app gives you trends for 30- and 90-day health metrics for your breathing rate, skin temperature, blood oxygen saturation, resting heart rate, and heart rate variability.
 Previously, you could only see this data for a minimal time, making it harder to measure your trending health without Premium.
 Three months gives you a better baseline.
+Unfortunately, Fitbit removed community features like challenges, adventures, and open groups with shared goals and messaging.

 However, with Fitbit Premium, members can access a full Wellness Report, offering deep insight into their overall health.
 The report shows data and visualizations of your health trends over the last 12 months, and then you can get a digital copy or print the report so you can share it with your doctor for more meaningful checkups.